Tarkio River: Course

+Crossings

+There are six major highway crossings of the Tarkio River, four in Missouri and two in Iowa.
+The Missouri crossings are: I-29 at mile marker 97, US 59, US 136, and Route 111; and the Iowa crossings are US 34 and Iowa 2.

 Other streams with Tarkio name

 There are several streams with the Tarkio name in the Missouri River bottoms near where the Tarkio meets the Missouri.
 Almost none of the streams actually flows into the Tarkio although some are historically part of the river.